sausage-dog/piemaker/README.md

 # piemaker

-Blends ETFs to make a trading 212 compatible pie
+Blends ETFs to construct a trading 212 compatible pie (custom portfolios).

+This is to allow for indirect investment into an ETF that has not received EU/UK approval by creating a replica with individual weightings that closely match the contents of the mutual fund.
+Multiple funds can be combined in this manner into a single synthetic ETF.
+To maintain a close resemblance to the original fund, the pie's weights should be updated yearly.

 ## Files preperation